 - 1. The Committee should consist of creditors and investors who can reflect the interests of the range of members of the creditor community affected in the negotiation process. - 2.
 Diversity of Committee members should encompass not only financial instruments and investment strategies but also regional differences.
 The latter is particularly useful in order to consider differential tax treatments and regulatory differences that may help design options to facilitate the participation of the creditor community in different jurisdictions in the restructuring. - 3.
-In order to facilitate participation by hedge funds and asset managers who may face conflicts of interest when they come into contact with material non-public information or other constraints (staffing, for example), an external representative could be appointed by either an individual fund or a group of fund creditors and investors, if considered necessary.
+In order to facilitate participation by hedge funds and asset managers who may face conflicts of interest when they come into contact with material non-public information or other constraints (staffing, for example), consideration could be given to appointing an external representative.
 Such an individual should have appropriate restructuring experience (as described below) and operate under his terms of reference.
-This representative would be bound by confidentiality parameters (see below) and only would provide the necessary information that his clients need in order to make decisions regarding the restructuring negotiations. - 4.
-The Committee should be of a manageable size but Committee membership should not be limited only to "large" creditors and investors.
-At the same time, the Committee as a whole should hold or represent a substantial amount of claims and include a diverse set of creditors and investors (see Diversity above). - 5.
-A Committee must have credibility with the debtor and be able to signal that it has influence with a critical mass of all creditors and investors.
+This representative would be bound by confidentiality parameters (see below) and would provide only the necessary information that his clients need in order to make decisions regarding the restructuring negotiations. - 4.
+The Committee should be of a manageable size, but Committee membership should not be limited only to "large" creditors and investors.
+At the same time, the Committee as a whole should at all times hold or represent a substantial amount of claims and should include a diverse set of creditors and investors (see "Diversity" above). - 5.
+A Committee must have credibility with the debtor and be able to signal that it has influence with a critical mass of all creditors and investors although as a legal matter the Committee will not be able to bind holders of the debtor's debt securities in any event, acceptance or not of a proposal will be based on participation by such holders in an exchange offer and/or voting rights being exercised as part of a collective action mechanism, for example.
+To the extent, however, that the Committee would wish to discuss matters of internal ongoing administration following its establishment, the Committee should not need to act by unanimity in respect of any decisions to be taken. - 6.
+The debtor and the Committee must be prepared to discuss the relative contribution, by way of debt relief or otherwise, of other creditors, such as bilateral and multilateral creditors: in the context of any debt sustainability analysis underpinning the restructuring discussions.

-D. Speed of Process:
+D. Speed of Process

-- 1. The creditor community should work closely with the debtor toward the formation of the Committee, recognizing that this process can be initiated through different channels.
-There should be a presumption that speed is of the essence. - 2.
-Creditors and investors should consider approaches to internal coordination that expedite rather than delay the process. - 3.
-Creditors, investors, and the debtor should agree on the negotiation process that should be followed, including the nature and sequence of the discussions.
-Such an understanding, which of course should not delay the actual negotiations, could help inform the IMF, for example if judgments on lending into arrears need to be made.
+1. The creditor community should work closely with the debtor toward the formation of the Committee, recognizing that this process can be initiated through different channels.
+There should be a presumption that speed is of the essence.

-- 4. Committee members should take into account the time commitment they must set aside from their day-to-day work in order to participate in restructuring negotiations.
+- 2. Creditors and investors should consider approaches to internal coordination that expedite rather than delay the process. - 3.
+Creditors, investors and the debtor should agree on the negotiation process that should be followed, including the nature and sequence of the discussions.
+Such an understanding, which of course should not delay the actual negotiations, could help inform the IMF, for example if judgments on lending into arrears need to be made. - 4.
+Committee members should take into account the time commitment they must set aside from their day-to-day work in order to participate in restructuring negotiations.
 To ensure continuity, it is important that a particular creditor or investor be represented by the same individual throughout the restructuring process. - 5.
 Effective Committee leadership will be key to ensuring an efficient Committee process.